Animal Locomotion: Technology

-At the outdoor studio, Muybridge's team used a array of twenty-four 4 by 5 inch cameras, placed 15 centimeters (6 inches) apart at 15 metres (49 feet) from the track.
+At the outdoor studio, Muybridge's team used an array of twenty-four 4 by 5 inch cameras, placed 15 centimeters (6 inches) apart at 15 metres (49 feet) from the track.
 An improved electro-magnetic shutter system with variable rubber bands regulated the exposures.
 Muybridge had two additional arrays of smaller, portable cameras made; this allowed more flexible placements and quicker operation.
 The two arrays of 12 cameras each were usually placed at the front and the back of the track, for views of subjects approaching and receding in addition to the lateral views of the 24-camera set.
 Many of the published series contain 36 pictures, with moving subjects recorded from two or three angles.
 Muybridge also made studies of foreshortenings with 6 cameras placed at different angles at the same time (comparable to the later bullet time effect).

 The trip-wires caused irregular sequences when subjects didn't maintain a constant gait.
 Muybridge therefore developed a circuit-breaker for making the successive electrical contacts automatically and at equal intervals, long or short, as desired.
 Each shutter was connected to a chronographic clock that recorded the exposures.
 Muybridge carried a telegraphic key with him, which was connected to the clockwork and allowed him to fire the whole series of cameras by a touch.

 While working in California, Muybridge had used the wet-plate collodion process in making his albumen-print photographs.
 Once he arrived in Philadelphia, he began to employ a standardized dry-plate process, involving quicker exposure times; these were printed using the collotype photomechanical process.